gracerovinsky/ds220_pandas/README.md

 DS 220-02/555v– Project #2 on Data Analysis with Python

 ## Overview
+This project analyzes a dataset from Kaggle of the most popular songs on Spotify to gain a better understanding of trends in modern music.
+The dataset includes data about songs (release date, artist count, number of streams) along with popularity in charts/playlists from Spotify, Apple Music, Deezer, and Shazam.

 ## Data Sources and Acknowledgements
 The data used for this project came from Kaggle.
 It is the Popular_Spotify_Songs.csv dataset.